davidmcclure/hilt-2016/course/hilt.md

 **Part 2: Spatial texts, Whitman**

-Next, we'll look at a set of extensions for Neatline that were developed to make it possible to create interactive spatial editions of text documents, a requirements that came up again and again in the process of using Neatline with faculty and students.
+Next, we'll look at a set of extensions for Neatline that were developed to make it possible to create interactive spatial editions of text documents, a requirement that came up again and again in the process of using Neatline with faculty and students.
 We'll each take a stanza of "Salut au Monde" - one of Whitman's largest and most intricate "spatial catalogues" from _Leaves of Grass_ - and create a set of Neatline exhibits that plot out the locations (often delightfully fuzzy and imprecise) mentioned in the poem.
 At the end, we'll take all of the individual exhibits and merge them together into a single exhibit for the whole poem.

 **Part 3: Data extraction, cleaning, and formatting**